SILPH-UK/silph.github.io/readme.md

 - Some way of showing meta analysis of decks
 - Make the buffer sit between the timer and images - timer and button should sit screen bottom

+TODO (DECK LISTS)
+Automate the input of names 1-3 based on file data

 In Dev; Ready to Prod